drsanches/photobooth/readme.md

 - Use records instead of DTO classes
 - Authorization refactoring using spring security mechanism?
 - Use requestId instead of UUID in errors?
+- Move email notifier to a special module

 ### Tests
 - Test sorting